monimck/rest-day/README.md

 ## Adding Puzzles

-Open `puzzles.js` — this is the only file that needs to be updated when adding new problems.
+Update `puzzles.js` — this is the only file that needs to be updated when adding new problems.
 Add a new entry to the `PUZZLES` array for each day:

 ```js
 {